-The Rochester Museum & Science Center (RMSC) is leading the effort to coordinate stakeholders for the eclipse so we can collectively plan to make the most of this opportunity.
+The Rochester Museum & Science Center (RMSC), Visit Rochester, the Genesee Transportation Council, and Deb Ross, are leading the effort to coordinate stakeholders for the eclipse so we can collectively plan to make the most of this opportunity.
 We will be hosting regular meetings in the years leading up to the eclipse.

 Stakeholders in the 2024 eclipse come from all sectors of our community.
 This includes our cultural and recreational venues, to food and beverage retailers, to transportation and law enforcement officers, to educators and other organizations invested in science, technology, and optics, and more!